Radiological impacts

 Effects of new nuclear installations on other EU countries

-The Commission has issued a Recommendation (2010/635/Euratom) defining the information that EU countries have to submit to allow it to correctly evaluate the potential health impact of a new project.
+Commission Recommendation 2010/635/Euratom defines the information that EU countries must submit to allow the Commission to correctly evaluate the potential health impact of a new plan.